 Students are allowed to defer admission for one year for any reason.
 Reasons usually include the student's desire to complete a degree, the need to finish requirements, or personal issues that may arise.
 Students who choose to defer admission are guaranteed acceptance for the next academic year and do NOT have to reapply or re-interview.

 The UT Board of Trustees approved the College's expansion plan to increase enrollment in Fall 2006.
 This plan includes the expansion of our operations in Knoxville, which allows 75 students per class to complete their final 3 years of the PharmD program there.
 The new 15,000 square foot facility is located on the campus of the UT Medical Center on Alcoa Highway.

-A student's campus preference is based on two factors: 1) the overall strength of the applicant, including GPA, PCAT score, recommendation letters, etc., and 2) the order of admission of the student (students accepted earliest will receive their choice of campus).
+A student's campus preference is based on the order of admission of the student (students accepted earliest will receive their choice of campus).
 Campus preference of the applicant is not a criterion for admission and will not be used in selecting candidates for admission.

 You are eligible to receive your campus of choice for the following reasons, but must provide the required documentation:

 - You are the parent of a child under the age of 18.

 - You have a chronic illness that requires unique physician care in a specific geographic area.

 - You are the direct caregiver for a family member with a chronic illness.

 - You are the owner of local residential property and/or house prior to notification of admission.

 - You are enrolled in the dual degree Pharm.D./Ph.D. program on the Memphis campus.